nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/transaction_value.rst

 .. index::
    single: transaction_value

-TRANSACTION VALUE
+Transaction value
 =================

-| Segment of customers whose overall amount of purchases is between the limits.
+Segment of customers whose overall amount of purchases is between the limits.

-| **For example**, you can create segment of customers whose value of purchases is between 100 $ - 200 $ etc.
+**For example**, you can create segment of customers whose value of purchases is between 100 $ - 200 $ etc.

 To create only Transaction value type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^